Laurel Powers-Freeling

-Laurel Claire Powers-Freeling (née Powers, born May 16, 1957, Michigan, United States) is a British businesswoman also involved in music charities, education-related activities and public service.
+Laurel Claire Powers-Freeling (née Powers; born May 16, 1957, in Michigan, United States) is a British businesswoman also involved in music charities, education-related activities and public service.

 Early life

 Powers-Freeling grew up in Bloomfield Hills, Michigan.
 She graduated with an AB first from the Barnard College of Columbia University in New York City and then pursued an MSc from the MIT Sloan School of Management.